mieweb/wikiGDrive/test/md/intro-to-the-system.md

 ### Quick View

 Most users see this page when they sign in to the system.
-It is a customizable dashboard featuring information from throughout the system pertinent to the user’s daily job functions.
+It is a customizable dashboard featuring information from throughout the system pertinent to the user's daily job functions.
 This information is organized into areas called Portlets.
 Portlets can be collapsed and expanded — or moved by dragging and dropping, so what's important to a specific user can be placed at the top.
 You can also remove Portlets entirely.

 ### E-Chart